HowardZJU/ORALRec/README.md

-# ConvFormer
+# ORALRec
-The source code for our submission **"ConvFormer: Revisiting Transformer for Sequential Recommendations"**.
+The source code for our submission **"Mixer Matters: Revisiting Self-attentive Token Mixer in Sequential Recommendation"**.

 ## Requirements